 There is a regular risk of volcanic eruptions, tsunamis, and earthquakes in Japan.
 Japan is in a major earthquake zone and it’s necessary to ensure you are familiar with safety procedures in the event of an earthquake.
 The latest warnings are published here

 Depending on when you are traveling to Japan, you may experience a typhoon.
 The typhoon season in Japan runs from June until December, with the south of the country at the most risk.
 Again you can monitor the progress of storms at the Japanese Meteorological site here.

 There are more than 100 active volcanoes in Japan, some of which you’re likely to visit – Sakurajima, for instance, is close to Kagoshima.
 Again, monitor local reports.

 We were lucky enough to leave Nepal the day before the massive 2015 earthquake.
 Friends weren’t and were still there – in both the Langtang Valley and also in Kathmandu – and had to be evacuated.
-If there is a natural disaster while you are in the country and your government advises you leave the area.
-You’ll need to check what coverage your insurance company may pay for you to be evacuated.
+If there is a natural disaster while you are in the country and your government advises you to leave the area.
+You’ll need to check what coverage your insurance company provides in this instance.

 Health Risks in Japan occur

 There are occasional outbreaks of Dengue Fever in Japan – many Tokyo Parks were closed when we visited, as a result of an outbreak.
 Medical facilities in Japan, are though, excellent, although costs are high.
-If you required medical assistance, you may be expected to pay the full cost of treatment and claim it back if you have travel insurance.
+Many medical facilities may expect you to pay the full cost of treatment and claim it back if you have travel insurance.
 That can mean having a decent-sized limit on your credit card.
-I always carry proof of insurance with you, as the hospital may refuse to treat you.
+I always carry proof of insurance, just in case the hospital won’t treat me.

 Adventure Activities Are Higher Risk